-Unsurprisingly, offices don’t hold fire drills as often as schools do.
-After all, we’re all busy working away to make money for our companies and for ourselves.
-But the safety of working adults is important too, and office fires do happen.
-Take the time to regularly remind your employees of what to do in order to ensure everyone remains as safe as possible in the event of a fire.
+Unsurprisingly, offices don’t hold fire drills as often as schools.
+After all, we’re all busy working away to make money for our companies and ourselves.
+But the safety of working adults is important, and office fires do happen.
+Take the time to regularly remind your employees of what to do to ensure everyone remains safe in the event of a fire.
 Remember, prevention is key.

-Considering the lives that this 10 minute task could save, it’s a small thing to ask your company to do.
-Holding drills will ensure that all of your employees know what sound indicates a fire emergency, how they should exit the building in the event of a fire and where they should go once outside.
+Considering the lives this 10-minute task could save, it’s a small thing to ask your company to do.
+Holding drills will ensure all your employees know what emergency alarms sound like, how they should exit the building, and where they should go once outside.

-Put together a safety committee.
 Your office may have a volunteer committee or a young professional committee, so why not a safety committee?
-These volunteers from different departments would take on the duty of planning fire exits and organizing fire drills.
-This group would also then be in charge of determining how well a fire drill worked by timing how quickly everyone was able to get out of the building and to their designated safety spot.
-If employees were too slow or confused this time around, a follow up fire drill soon.
+These volunteers from different departments would take on the duty of organizing fire drills.
+This group would also determine how well a fire drill worked by timing how quickly everyone exited the building and gathered in their designated safety spot.
+If employees were too slow or confused this time, you might need a follow-up fire drill soon.